Last Updated on by

 The chart below shows median net worth by age, which properly illustrates the results of our often irresponsible behavior.

 Using Census Bureau data from 2011 (the last year the government reported figures for net worth) , it’s easy to see how many of us have failed ourselves financially.

-Imagine how the 50th percentile of those ages 35 – 44 has a household net worth of just $35,000 – and that figure includes everything they own, any equity in their homes, and their retirement savings to boot.
+Imagine how the 50th percentile of those ages 35 – 44 has an average household net worth of just $35,000 – and that figure includes everything they own, any equity in their homes, and their retirement savings to boot.

 That’s sad considering those ages 35 and older have had probably been out in the workforce for at least ten years at this point.

 And even the 50th percentile of those ages 65+ aren’t doing much better; they’ve got a median net worth of around $171,135, and quite possibly decades of retirement ahead of them.

 How do you think that is going to work out?

 As the Motley Fool pointed out in their net worth comparison, an individual age 65 or older who has the median net worth of $171,135 in cash and investments could only count on $7,000 per year in living expenses.